After leaving Petaro, Altaf Shaikh joined the

 University, Malmo, Sweden.

-first and then became the Principal of the same
+Within a year, he became the Principal of the same

 eight years.
 In his later years, he settled down